Magnetocardiography: History

 The first MCG measurements were made by Baule and McFee using two large coils placed over the chest, connected in opposition to cancel out the relatively large magnetic background.
 Heart signals were indeed seen, but were very noisy.
 The next development was by David Cohen, who used a magnetically shielded room to reduce the background, and a smaller coil with better electronics; the heart signals were now less noisy, allowing a magnetic map to be made, verifying the magnetic properties and source of the signal.
 However, the use of an inherently noisy coil detector discouraged widespread interest in the MCG.
 The turning point came with the development of the sensitive detector called the SQUID (superconducting quantum interference device) by James Zimmerman.
 The combination of this detector and Cohen's new shielded room at MIT allowed the MCG signal to be seen as clearly as the conventional electrocardiogram, and the publication of this result by Cohen et al. marked the real beginning of magnetocardiography (as well as biomagnetism generally).

 Magnetocardiography is used in various laboratories and clinics around the world, both for research on the normal human heart, and for clinical diagnosis.

 Clinical implementation

 MCG technology has been implemented in hospitals in Germany.
 The MCG system, CS MAG II of Biomagnetik Park GmbH, was installed at Coburg Hospital in 2013.
 The CS-MAG III system was installed at the Dietrich Bonhoeffer Hospital, Neubrandenburg, and the Charité Hospital, Berlin, in 2017.

 The first MCG centre in Asia is set up in Hong Kong, adapting the same technology as Hamburg, and set up by the same team.

-Genetesis, a medical imaging company based in Mason, OH, is developing a device called the CardioFlux that leverages MCG technology to diagnose heart-related conditions.